alepulver/game-catalog-builder/docs/how-it-works.md

 When a provider does not already have a cached ID for a given `Name`, it performs a search using the raw `Name` text and chooses the best match using fuzzy scoring.

-- Minimum acceptance threshold: ~65%.
+- Minimum acceptance threshold is configured in code (currently 65%).
 - If you provide a `YearHint` column (e.g. `1999`), it is used as a soft disambiguation signal during matching.
 - Prefer keeping `Name` year-free and putting disambiguation years in `YearHint` instead of suffixing titles with `"(YYYY)"`.
 - If the best match is not a perfect 100%, a `WARNING` is logged so you can review borderline matches.
 - If no acceptable match is found, the provider logs a `WARNING` and stores a “negative cache” entry so the same miss does not re-query repeatedly.
 - Request failures (no response) are not negative-cached, to avoid poisoning the cache when offline.

-Because MyVideoGameList titles can be non-standard, the search step is treated as “best effort”; the validation report is the main tool for spotting when providers returned different games for the same row.
+Because MyVideoGameList titles can be non-standard, the search step is treated as “best effort”; import diagnostics are the main tool for spotting when providers returned different games for the same row.

 ## Provider-specific search notes